Lower-Order Biases Second Moments of Dirichlet Coefficients in Families of $L$-Functions: Introduction

-In \S\ref{second_moms} we verify the elliptic curve bias conjecture for several one parameter families over $\Q(T)$, and then extend to include higher moments for some families with constant $j(T)$ in \S\ref{sec:constantj}.
+In \S\ref{second_moms} we verify the elliptic curve Bias Conjecture for several one parameter families over $\Q(T)$, and then extend to include higher moments for some families with constant $j(T)$ in \S\ref{sec:constantj}; recent work by Kazalicki and Naskrecki \cite{KN1, KN2} have proved the bias conjecture for several families under standard conjectures; some recent work suggests that the bias conjecture might fail for families with moderate rank (see Appendix \ref{sec:rogerwang}).
 We turn to Dirichlet $L$-functions in \S\ref{sec:dirichlet}, and see in Theorems \ref{theorem:biasallchar} and \ref{theorem:ltorsionbias} that under GSH the bias is sometimes positive and sometimes negative, similar to the behavior seen in investigating Chebyshev's bias.
-Using the Petersson formula we show in Theorem \ref{theorem:leveltoinfinitysymr} that there can be a small positive bias for cuspidal newborns in \S\ref{sec:gltwo}, and then conclude in \S\ref{sec:convolution} by investigating how the bias behaves under convolution of families (Theorem \ref{theorem:dirichletconvolved} looks at two families of Dirichlet characters, Theorem \ref{theorem:dirichletcuspgrow} replaces one of those families with a family of $r$\textsuperscript{{\rm th}} symmetric lifts of cuspidal newforms, and Theorem \ref{theorem:convcuspgrow} studies two symmetric lift families).
+Using the Petersson formula we show in Theorem \ref{theorem:leveltoinfinitysymr} that there can be a small positive bias for cuspidal newforms in \S\ref{sec:gltwo}, and then conclude in \S\ref{sec:convolution} by investigating how the bias behaves under convolution of families.
+Theorem \ref{theorem:dirichletconvolved} looks at two families of Dirichlet characters, Theorem \ref{theorem:dirichletcuspgrow} replaces one of those families with a family of $r$\textsuperscript{{\rm th}} symmetric lifts of cuspidal newforms, and Theorem \ref{theorem:convcuspgrow} studies two symmetric lift families.
+There is tremendous universality in the behavior of the zeros of families of $L$-functions; there are very few main terms that are seen for the $n$-level densities; however, by looking at the lower order terms we can distinguish the behavior in different families.
+It is here, in the lower order terms, that the arithmetic of the family lives, and the motivation of this paper is to determine, or at least see and leave to others to investigate further, how the arithmetic affects the behavior of the zeros.